Monterey101/CurrencyConverter/README.md

 ## How to contribute

-Contributions should be done by cloning the repo via the `$ git clone` and creating a branch.
+Contributions should be done by cloning the repo via the `$ git clone` command and creating a branch.
 Within this branch you can make changes.
 Once you have completed the feature, you can create a PR.
 An admin will decide whether to accept your changes and/or decide to close your branch.

 ## Depreciated Features